-Conclusions and perspectives.
-We note that the curves must retain their properties only if the value of the calculated speed is strictly observed.
+The curves will retain their properties only if the value of the calculated speed is strictly observed.
 This is explained by the fact that in the equations of the curves, the speed value is squared, so even a slight deviation from the calculated one will cause a significant deviation of the expected results.